Eun-Min/OpenKCsauce/README.md

 ## Synopsis

-Our project is making RPG during this semester. we are focusing on fighting game.
+Our project is making RPG during this semester.
+This game is text based game with text-image map.
+we are focusing on fighting game.
 For example, fighting with monsters, getting items through monsters , and developing your own character.

 ## Code Example